flashbots/mev-research/FRPs/FRP-16.md

 Since this is a rather large topic, we will prioritize l2s with the most adoption and/or with technology and architecture relatively mature and speced out.
 The goal of this FRP is to come up with 2-3 deeper questions we'd like to study further and share the early results of our exploration in a post(s) that covers:

 - what will the liquidity landscape look like once l2s are adopted?
-  - survey of cross-chain l2s solutions (Optics, Hop, Connext, Exfil)
+  - survey of cross-l2s solutions (Optics, Hop, Connext, Exfil)
   - survey of different protocol architectures (cross-L2 liquidity pools vs isolated ones)

 - what are potential scenarios for how adoption of l2s will progress?